INCREASING PHYSICAL ACTIVITY

 Our Eco Schools Committee continues to promote active transport which has steadily increased over time and, despite only having one hall, we have physical activity sessions every day before school, during morning playtimes, during lunchtimes, during afternoon playtimes and after school.
 Some of these sessions target specific groups of pupils, e.g. children who need additional physical literacy input or children who are considered to be less active.

-In the autumn term of the 2018-2019 academic year, we were honoured to be asked to share the story behind and impact of the ‘Clavering 30:30 strategy for physical activity’ at the National School Games Organisers’ Summit.
+Nationally, in the autumn term of the 2018-2019 academic year, we were honoured to be asked to share the story behind and impact of the ‘Clavering 30:30 strategy for physical activity’ at the National School Games Organisers’ Summit.
 Our workshop apparently drew the largest audience of the day and we presented to over 150 School Games Organisers who work with over 7,000

 Thank you to all of the members of the Clavering Family who continue to support our aim to achieve the physical, mental, emotional and social benefits of being a physically active school.